Lunch In School

 Reception / KS1

 From September 1 2014 all children in reception, Year 1 and Year 2 in state-funded schools will now automatically get free school meals.
 This is an automatic ‘opt-in’ system and parents must advise the school if they do not wish to take advantage of the offer.
+In the event of a school closure you will only receive free school meal vouchers (during the closure) if you have previously applied for free school meals.
+It is therefore important that if you are eligible – you do apply.

 For further information please click on the link.